webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

       - run: node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project
 ```

-The default configuration in this case will be `configuration-web-recommended`
+The default configuration will be `configuration-web-recommended`.

-As you can notice, if you need `nodejs` + browsers in your circleci image, you
+In this case, we need `nodejs` and browsers to be included in the Docker image.
+For the pre-built CircleCI images, you
 need to add `-node-browsers` to the image tag.
 If you are using a custom image,
-you will need to install node and a chromium browser in you image.
+you will need to install `nodejs` and a Chromium browser in your image.

 ## Common

 ### Enabling telemetry

-To enabling telemetry you have a couple of options:
+You can enable telemetry by adding either a parameter or an `env` variable.

-1. By parameter.
-You need to add the parameter to the script to your `package.json`
+1. By parameter: Add `--tracking=on` to the script in your `package.json`

     ```json
     …